pc9795/calorie-counter/README.md

 * Login/Register is implemented using traditional POST request could be done with JSON.
 * User can apply calorie limit but it is for all entries(BLUNDER).
 This should be a daily limit.
 Simple change is query.
 * PUT is creating resource if not present.
 I found on some places that it is okay but it is a doubt.
-* In user roles there is a loop hole where one role which can manage users could downgrade admin
+* In user roles there is a loop hole where one role which manages users can downgrade admin.